 What’s your advice to small businesses in this pandemic?

 It’s understandably an incredibly frustrating time for many small businesses thanks to the disruption caused by the pandemic.
 However, if you’re able to, use the enforced downtime to think about your business, products and target customer.
 Then learn how to use digital channels to reach those customers.
 Instead of being constrained by your physical location, rethink your business around your main products and services and work out who is likely to want them and how they can access them.

-What more should banks and financial services companies do to help small firms?
+What more should banks and financial services companies do to help small firms throughout a pandemic?

 Banks must think about what they’re providing and what value it brings.
 The days of banks only offering banking products are over.
 Banks have to leverage data so that they’re able to offer small businesses services and products that make their lives easier.
 They’ve lost connection with their customers but, through tech and touch, they can become relevant again.

 How important is leadership in coming out of this crisis?

 Leadership is a great change agent but it’s evolving.
 From being ego-driven, it’s becoming more meritocratic, open and humble, which is essential as machines handle work previously done by people.
 It’s been wonderful to